HoustonWeHaveABug/spot-it-cards-generator/README.md

-This program generates the set of n^2+n+1 cards to play the Spot-It game for all n power of prime.
+This program generates the set of n^2+n+1 cards to play the Spot It (aka Dobble) game for all n power of prime.

 This set of cards has below properties that are those of a projective plane of order n:
 - There are n^2+n+1 cards and n^2+n+1 symbols